 At today’s price, those shares would be worth $8 million.

 The War Room has been producing winners for six years straight.

-The War Room has been producing winners for six years straight.

-But what's coming in the next six months could make everything that came before look like we were trading with training wheels.
+But what's coming in the next several months could make everything that came before look like we were trading with training wheels.

 The volatility, the fear, premiums — they're not showing up in one corner of the market.
 They're showing up everywhere.
 All at once.

+[do not read this subhead]

 The Most Mispriced Energy Stock on the Planet

 Oil stocks are a put-seller's paradise right now.